xtrasimplicity/gitlab-pages-username-sanitisation-proxy/Readme.md

 This reverse proxy requires the following environment variables to be set:
   - BASE_DOMAIN <= The Fully-qualified domain name (FQDN) of your GitLab Pages installation.
   - GITLAB_PAGES_SERVER_ADDRESS <= The internal IP address/hostname of your GitLab Pages server.
 This is where the requests will be proxied.
+  - HTTP_ONLY <= Set to 'true' if you don't want the proxy server to use SSL.
+This is useful if you are deploying the proxy server behind another proxy server which handles SSL termination.

 If you have a wildcard SSL certificate that you'd like to use, simply mount it to `/certs` within the container.
 The proxy server will automatically use any PEM files in this folder named `cert.pem` and `key.pem`.
 If these files are not mounted, a self-signed wildcard certificate will be automatically generated.